Economics (ECON)

 Advanced Econometrics introduces students to advanced techniques in modeling.
 In the course students will study applied methods for model selection, implementation, and inference for cross sectional, time series, and panel data.
 The major emphasis will be on understanding these models from an intuitive perspective and estimating these using computer programs.

-ECON 471 NATURAL RESOURCE AND ENVIRONMENTAL ECONOMICS 3 Units
+ECON 471 ENVIRONMENTAL AND NATURAL RESOURCE ECONOMICS 3 Units

 ECON 489 ECONOMICS SENIOR CAPSTONE 3 Units